 To minimize further bleeding, remain calm, sit upright, and avoid exercise or physical activity.
 If bleeding does not subside, please call the office for further instructions.

-Swelling is normally expected after tooth/multiple teeth removal and is usually proportional to the degree of difficulty of the surgery.
+Swelling is normally expected after a dental extraction and is usually proportional to the degree of difficulty of the surgery.
 Swelling around the mouth, cheeks, eyes, and sides of the face is not uncommon.
 This is a normal reaction by the body to the surgery and will help with healing.
 Most swelling will not become apparent until the second post-operative day.
 This will often not reach its maximum peak until the third post-operative day.

 After 72 hours, the application of moist heat to the skin overlying the surgical sites can be beneficial in reducing the size of the swelling.